BardanMircea/Mini-Projects/README.txt

 # Exercises

-Inside each folder there is an ExerciseRequirement.txt document that describes the requirements for each exercise.
+Inside each folder there is an ExerciseRequirements.txt document that describes the requirements for each exercise.